joshcullen/bayesmove/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Added an on.exit() call immediately within functions where I adjust par() for plotting.

-* Unwrapped some examples that used \dontrun{} and changed others to \donttest{} if they took > 5 s.
-However, the examples wrapped with \donttest{} were still checked by --run-donttest when pushed to Travis-CI and AppVeyor.

 ## Test environments
-* local OS X install (and on travis-ci), R 4.0.2
+* local OS X install (and using github actions), R 4.0.3
-* ubuntu-16.04 devel and release (on travis-ci and R-hub), R 4.0.2
+* ubuntu-20.04 devel and release (using github actions and R-hub), R 4.0.3
-* windows devel and release (on appveyor and win-builder), R 4.0.2
+* windows devel and release (using github actions and win-builder), R 4.0.3

 ## R CMD check results
 0 ERRORS | 0 WARNINGS | 1 NOTE